 On the question of the responsibility of sexual perverts, in Section III of this work the view was expressed that the isolated existence of perverse manifestations of the sexual instinct gave rise in no sense to irresponsibility.
 This statement, further emphasized in Chapter X, has received new support in the excellent expositions of Sommer concerning criminal psychology and penal laws.
 According to his view, the proof of the endogenous nature of a certain mental state is not sufficient to establish the existence of mental disease.
 He extends this thesis especially to the domain of psycho-sexual anomalies.
 According to Sommer, when it is proven that a person, from endogenous disposition, is perverse,-e.g., when a man is excited (sexually) by another,-he should be punished for a corresponding act when the act falls within those that are punishable.
 "Human society has the same right," he continues, "to demand control of the endogenous impulse in general that it has to demand it in cases of congenital allo-sexual instinct when it is directed against a child of the opposite sex; or that the impulses to possess the property of others be repressed.
 Therefore, if these perverts are to be made free from punishment, this is not to be done during the existence of the present laws by declaring them insane, but by changing the laws. decision of this question is not to be made by psychiatry, but by public opinion, in so far as it may be the expression of the actual moral will of the great majority of the people.
-As long as the moral ideas of the majority of the people are opposed to homo-sexual acts and the laws give expression to these ideas, the so-called contrary-sexual persons must control their impulses. as the man who, hungry, must control his impulse to possess himself of the property of others.
-At most, it might be said that the gratification of homo-sexual inclinations was a private matter between two persons, which does not harm society as long as scandal is not excited by it.
-There seems to be no doubt, however, that among those persons that indulge in homo-sexual acts there are many insane individuals."
+As long as the moral ideas of the majority of the people are opposed to homo-sexual acts and the laws give expression to these ideas, the so-called contrary-sexual persons must control their impulses, as the man who, hungry, must control his impulse to possess

 ^{1 &}quot;Kriminalpsychologie und Strafgesetzgebung," Deutsch.
 Medicinalzeitung, Oct.
 10, 1894, p.
-890 et seg.
+890 et seq.